Great War at Sea: Dreadnoughts

 Rudolf, the remainder of the 1914 cruiser class, plus

-a counter for her projected aircraft carrier.
+her projected aircraft carrier.
 In Turkish

 colors are the various British and German battleships